-Dr. Schlussel and Dr. Tao Now Offer the Optomap® in West Orange!
+Dr. Schlussel and Dr. Ramsarat Now Offer the Optomap® in West Orange!

 Optomap®: The retina exam that doesn’t touch your eye.
 Oftentimes, dilation drops are not even needed, but you suffering from Cataracts?
 Get Treatment in West Orange, NJ West Orange, NJ eye doctor will decide if your pupils need to be dilated for the eye exam.

 Retinal imaging is at the cutting edge of eye care technology, as it can detect the development of serious eye diseases before they cause symptoms so treatment can begin early enough to prevent vision loss.
 Dr. Alan Schlussel and Dr. Ramsarat provides optomap® retinal exams.
 Quick and painless, this eye exam is suitable for patients of all ages.
 To have a retinal eye exam, you just look into the device one eye at a time.
 You will see a low-intensity flash as the camera captures an image of your retina.